Kong/insomnia/README.md

 </details>

-Also on Linux, if Electron is failing during the bootstrap process, run the following
+Also on Linux, if Electron is failing during the install process, run the following

 ```shell
 # Clear Electron install conflicts